gnosis/dex-research/dFusion/dFusionSpec.md

 For each ERC20 token we store the balance of traders in a Merkle tree root hash:
 `balanceTRH_I    for 0<I<=N`.
 In this tree, each leaf contains only the amount of tokens held by a user.

-The addresses of the accounts in the exchange are stored in another Merkle tree root hash:
+The addresses and nounces of the accounts in the exchange are stored in another Merkle tree root hash:
 	`accountsRH`

 The balance of the i-th leaf from the `balanceTRH_Token` will belong to the account of the i-th leaf in `accountsRH`.

-All orders are encoded as limit sell orders: `(accountLeafIndex, fromTokenIndex, toTokenIndex, limitprice, amount, signature)`.
+All orders are encoded as limit sell orders: `(accountLeafIndex, fromTokenIndex, toTokenIndex, limitprice, amount, nounce, signature)`.
 The order should be read in the following way: the user from the specified leaf index would like to sell the token fromTokenIndex for toTokenIndex for at most the limit price and the amount specified.

 All these root hashes `[ accountsRH, balanceRH_1, …, balanceRH_N]` are getting hashed together and will be stored in a `stateTRH` in the “anchor” smart contract on-chain.